53rd International Film Festival Rotterdam

 The 53rd International Film Festival Rotterdam, is the 2024 edition of the International Film Festival Rotterdam, which began on 25 January 2024.

-The festival opened with Head South a New Zealand film by Jonathan Ogilvie.
+Description

 The complete line-up of films competing in the festival was revealed on 18 December 2023.

-The festival closed on 4 February 2024 with La Luna by M. Raihan Halim.
+The festival opened with Head South, a New Zealand film by Jonathan Ogilvie, on 25 January 2024, and closed on 4 February 2024 with La Luna by M. Raihan Halim.

+The Arab Cinema Center, on its 10th anniversary, supported three producers in the Rotterdam Lab, and ran five days of panel sessions and events at the festival.

-Rei by Tanaka Toshihiko of Japan won the Tiger Award whereas, Kiss Wagon by Midhun Murali from India and Flathead by Jaydon Martin from Australia won the Special Jury Awards.
+Rei by Tanaka Toshihiko of Japan won the Tiger Award, while Kiss Wagon by Midhun Murali from India and Flathead by Jaydon Martin from Australia won the Special Jury Awards.
 The VPRO Big Screen Award was awarded to The Old Bachelor by Oktay Baraheni from Iran.
 Green Border by Agnieszka Holland won the Audience Award.